 Only papers submitted through the electronic system and strictly adhering to the relevant format will be considered for reviewing and publication.

-The submission may fall into the following five categories: Main Conference Theme Papers, Special Session/Workshop Papers, Short Papers, PHD Showcase Papers and Poster Papers.
+The submission may fall into the following five categories: Main Conference Theme Papers, Special Session/Workshop Papers, Short Papers, and PHD Showcase Papers.

 MAIN CONFERENCE THEME PAPERS

-The submitted paper must be between 10 to 16 pages long for LNCS publication, or 6 to 11 pages for CPS publication, and should be formatted according to the LNCS or CPS rules, respectively.
+The submitted paper must be between 10 to 16 pages long for LNCS publication, or 7 to 11 pages for CPS publication (in such case as post-conference proceedings), and should be formatted according to the LNCS or CPS rules, respectively.

 Reporting preliminary results of ongoing research.
-The submitted paper must be between 4 to 5 pages long formatted according to CPS rules.
-The Short Papers will be presented during the conference and will be published by CPS.
+The submitted paper must be between 7 and 9 pages long formatted according to LNCS rules.
+The Short Papers will be presented during the conference and will be published by LNCS.

 PHD SHOWCASE PAPERS

 Reporting ongoing research already achieving significant results and primarily carried out by Ph.D. students and junior researchers.
-The submitted paper must be between 5 to 8 pages long formatted according to CPS rules.
-The PHD Showcase Papers will be presented during the conference and will be published by CPS.
+The submitted paper must be between 6 to 8 pages long formatted according to CPS rules.
+The PHD Showcase Papers will be presented during the conference and will be published by CPS as post-conference proceedings.